mistrydarshan99/Git-Tips-Tricks/README.md

  git config --global --edit

  And this command is very useful, as it allows for editing user configuration in a text editor.

+**git log --oneline** : Compact way to view commit history

+Sometime there is scenerio happened in which by mistake we take pull from another branch.
+In that case we have to undo that pull for that below commnad is very handy.

+**git reset --keep HEAD@{1}**

+In above command Head@{RESET_INDEX}.
+So we have to pass upto what index we have reset our branch.

+Now question is come how to get reset index.
+For getting reset index we have to use most know command of git is **git reflog** in which are able to see reset index.
+For reflog explain detail in below.

 I thought it would be the perfect use case to create some visualized examples of the most common and useful commands! 🥳 Many of the commands I'm covering have optional arguments that you can use in order to change their behavior.
 In my examples, I'll cover the default behavior of the commands without adding (too many) config options!